Enjoy the fantastic scenery on a walk in Ireland’s ‘Premier County’, with mountain hikes, riverside paths and lake views all on offer in Co Tipperary.

 3. Slieve Feilim Way

-The Slieve Feilim Way is a 43-kilometre linear route from Murroe in Limerick to Silvermines in Tipperary.
+The Slieve Feilim Way is a 43km linear route from Murroe in Limerick to Silvermines in Tipperary.
 The route will bring you around Slieve Feilim (422m), Keeper Hill (694m) and the Silvermine Mountains (475m).
 The route is marked with yellow arrows on a black background.
 To complete the whole route would take about two days but it can be done in sections like Murroe to Toreenbrien, Toreenbrien to Toor, Toor to Mulkear and Mulkear to Silvermines.
 The paths are a mix of quiet roads, forestry tracks and field paths.
-Expect to see spectacular views along the way, especially in the northern part of the walk.
+Expect spectacular views along the way, especially on the northern part of the walk.
 Public transport and accommodation along the route are limited so make plans for these before you start.

 4. Dun Ui Faolain Loop